ngophuc/RationalRotation/README.md

 # RationalRotation

-This code aims at performing a rational rotation on 2D digital image given the rotation as a Pythagorean triplet (a, b, c) such that a^2 + b^2 = c^2.
+This code aims at performing a rational rotation on 2D /3D digital image

 # Dependencies
 - DGtal (https://dgtal.org/)